Today’s topic isn’t just for anyone who is diabetic…

 In fact, the secret to longevity is greatly determined by managing your blood sugar levels.

 And there are lots of ways to do this naturally – specific forms of exercise, stress management, clinically proven herbs, vitamins, and of course, your diet – which is what I’m going to quickly discuss today.

 And no, it’s not always about carbohydrates…

-So let’s get started with 5 foods that you should avoid if you have diabetes or want to avoid it or simply, want to look and feel younger:
+So let’s get started with 5 foods that you should avoid if you have blood sugar regulation problems or simply, want to look and feel younger:

 1 – Sugar-Sweetened Beverages